 - I feel huge.

-Most of us have likely uttered or thought at least one of these negative self-talk statements at some point in time.
 They’re self-deprecating thoughts and comments that Karin Kratina, PhD, RD, clinical advisor to Green Mountain at Fox Run, says are not feelings, and are not even truths.

 “Fat is not a feeling.
 ‘I feel fat’ is never about the size of your body,” Kratina points out.
 “Even if you are in reality fat, it isn’t about that fatness.
 Difficult and uncomfortable feelings are felt as ‘fat feelings.’
 Some of the most powerful work you can do in your recovery from eating and weight struggles is finding out exactly what feelings are behind the fat feelings.”